Right by you. Every step of the way.

 Getting the appropriate care for your South Carolina work accident is vital, but that’s not always so easy.
 You’ll need help recovering from your injuries, but you might have one question about your medical benefits: “Can I choose my own work comp doctor in South Carolina?”

 Unfortunately, it’s not so simple.
 Recovering from your condition requires the best doctor for your claim.
-If your employer won’t help, a lawyer from HawkLaw, PA can help you fight back and get the care and the recovery you deserve.
+If your employer won’t help, a lawyer from HawkLaw, PA can help you fight for you!

 For more information, seek assistance with your claim.
 We can be reached by calling 1-888-HAWK-LAW (429-5529) or by completing the online form below.